What's in the ordinance?

 - Lighting.
 All lighting shall be fully shielded, downward casting and not spill over onto structures, other properties or the night sky.
 All indoor and mixed light operations shall be fully contained so that little to no light escapes.
 Light shall not escape at a level that is visible from neighboring properties between sunset and sunrise

 - Security and Fencing.
-A Site Security Plan is required.
+A requirement for a County specific Site Security Plan was eliminated in the Dec 2025 Ordiance update.
+The County is deferring to California law which has signficantly less protection for the public.
 All Site Security Plans are held in a confidential file, exempt from disclosure as a public record

 - Air Quality and Odor.
 All indoor and mixed light cultivation operations and any drying, aging, trimming and packing facilities must be equipped with odor control filtration and ventilation system(s) to control odors, humidity, and mold.
 All cultivation sites shall utilize dust control measures on access roads and all ground disturbing activities.
 No provisions for controlling odor on outdoor grows